JohNan/homeassistant-pollenprognos/README.md

 [Lovelace card to use with this integration.](https://github.com/isabellaalstrom/lovelace-pollenprognos-card)

 ### Disclaimer
-This integration is not affiliated with Pollenkoll.se
+This integration is not affiliated with Pollenrapporten.se

 ---